gitGNU/gnu_pyformex/HOWTO-dev.rst

 Release a distribution to the general public
 --------------------------------------------

 First, create the distribution and test it out locally: both the installation procedure and the operation of the installed program.
-A working SVN program is not enough.
+A working development version is not enough.
 Proceed only when everything works fine.

 - Set the final version in RELEASE (RELEASE==VERSION) ::

-   edt RELEASE    # Remove the ~a tail make version
+   edt RELEASE    # Remove the a* tail make version

 - Stamp the files with the version ::